Remember your first business?

 What’s the actual decision you're making?

-One clean line.
+🎯 One clear sentence.
 No kitchen sink.

-🎯 T — TARGET (Pick the Key Ingredients)
+🎯 T — TARGET (Pick the Ingredients)

 Choose the 2–3 most critical categories.